ISMadusanka/data_ui/README.md

-# Getting Started with H2O Wave
+# Getting Started with Data UI

 This project was bootstrapped with `wave init` command.